Slavetomints/slavetomints.github.io/_posts/2024-12-23-private-github-repository.md

 ---
-title: Private Github Repository
+title: Private GitHub Repository
 date: 2024-12-23 19:47:00 +/-0600
-categories: [Capture The Flags, 1337Up Live 2024]
+categories: [Capture The Flags, 1337UP Live 2024]
 tags: [ctf, 1337up, osint, writeups]
-pin: true
+description: 1337UP Live 2024 Private GitHub Repository Challenge
 ---

-Challenge description:
+> Challenge description:
+>
 > Bob Robizillo created a public instructions for Tiffany, so she can start work on new secret project. can you access the secret repository?
+{: .prompt-info }

 Unfortunately, or, rather fortunately, there is no way to see a private GitHub repository unless you've been invited as a collaborator.
 So lets leverage our amazing OSINT skills to find any trace of Mr. Robizillo on the Internet.
 Now, your results may vary, but for me `"Robizillo" site:github.com` turned up nothing, so I then tied with a more general search `"Robizillo"`.
 And now we see why the first search turned up nothing, it's a github gist!
 Lets t ake a look at what it says.